signalogic/Hypersignal/README.md

     machine=svga_et4000

 and the Hypersignal graphics config option should be set to 94 (Tseng Labs 4000 video card, 1024x768 256 color).
 Probably Tseng Labs 3000 would work also (800x600 256 color).
-If you're not using the DOSBox config file, or otherwise want to stay lean and mean (in the true spirit of Hypersignal :-), you can right-click the DOSBox desktop icon, select Properties | Shortcut, and add the following to the "Target" entry:
+If you're not using the DOSBox config file, or otherwise want to stay lean and mean (in the true spirit of Hypersignal :-), you can right-click the DOSBox desktop icon, select Properties and then the Shortcut tab, and add the following to the "Target" entry:

     -machine svga_et4000